Notifications and observers

 Static observers can be bound to a member in three ways:

-- declaring a method matching the anme of the member to observe but whose name
+declaring a method matching the name of the member to observe but whose name starts with

 observedecorator on method.
 The decorator can take an arbitrary number of arguments which allows to tie the same observer to multiple members.
 In addition,